 Other significant developments during this time include more effective air-to-air missiles and better radar systems, meaning that targets could be engaged at distance, reducing the need for close-in dogfighting.

-From the 1970s until the end of the century, development of fighter aircraft included improving its ability to perform multiple roles.
-A single platform could now perform multiple types of mission including air-to-air, air-to-ground and reconnaissance.
+From the 1970s until the end of the century, the development of fighter aircraft included improving its ability to perform multiple roles.
+A single platform could now perform multiple mission types including air-to-air, air-to-ground and reconnaissance.
 Such aircraft include the F-16 Fighting Falcon, F-15 Eagle, Panavia Tornado, Sukhoi Su-27 and MiG-29.

 Today’s fighter aircraft have all of these capabilities but have also added stealth through the use of advanced materials and futuristic shapes which enable them to fly relatively undetected by enemy radar.
 These advanced fighters also have a plethora of advanced technology onboard which enables the pilot to know everything about their surroundings and their targets with the idea of providing a “first-look, first-shot, first-kill capability”.
 Aircraft with these capabilities include the F-22 Raptor, F-35 Lightning II and the Sukhoi SU-57 which is used by the Russian Air Force.
 These fifth-generation aircraft are not the end of the story though, with the United States, United Kingdom, France, Russia and others announcing in 2018 that the sixth generation was in development.
 Expected to enter service with the United States Navy sometime between 2025 and 2030, we can only dream of what their capabilities might be.